- Find Trees & Tours

 The Tree Stewards Program is run through a partnership with the Pima County Cooperative Extension Master Gardeners.
 Master Gardeners complete workshops and training to qualify as tree educators.
 They then volunteer as docents for tours and serve as trainers for students interested in leading tours.

 Phenology Trails and Training Program is a partnership with the National Phenology Network.
 You can join thousands of other individuals who are providing valuable observations that scientists, educators, policy makers, and resource managers are using to understand how plants and animals are responding to climate change and other environmental changes.
 Register for Nature's Notebook on the NPN website and search for UA campus sites including Old Main and the Krutch Garden.
+Check out the Botany Primer and other useful, related resources here.

 The Campus Arboretum offers workshops, presentations and eductional outreach activities at schools and community groups to promote environmental literacy and sustainable landscape management.
 Check out our events calendar for more detail or look for other ways to get involved and spread the word!